 24 Sep Cats and Your Health

 You love your cat and your cat loves you.
 But, did you know having a cat can be good for your health?
 Yes, it’s true.
 Cats can improve your overall health and well-being.
 Of course, keeping your cat happy with regular grooming in Franklin, TN and Brentwood, TN, and pampering matters, too – that’s where we come in.
-But, check out these great benefits of owning a cat.
+But for now, check out these great benefits of owning a cat.

 Cats Help You Cope